-Expert Johannes Mairhofer has more information and tips for you on managing comments in WordPress in his blog article on the subject.
+More information and tips on managing your comments in WordPress are summarized in Johannes Mairhofer' s blog article on the subject.

 Find broken links

-You can search for Broken Links on websites that are relevant to you.
-You can then contact the website operator and ask if they're interested in replacing the faulty link and linking you there instead.
+You can search for broken links on websites that are relevant to you.
+Because then you have the opportunity to write to the website operator and ask whether there is interest in exchanging the broken link and link you there instead.

-For example, you can use the free tool "Deadline Link Checker" to do this.
+For this you can use the free tool "Deadline Link Checker".